 The Djanogly Community Orchestra is a friendly amateur orchestra based in Nottingham.
-We rehearse on Monday evenings, and usually perform three concerts per year.
+Our name derives from the Djanogly Learning Trust where we rehearse on Monday evenings, and we usually perform three concerts per year.

 Dan Watson is our Conductor, and joined the orchestra in 2017.
 He shares some of the planning with the committee and works closely with Stephen, the leader, to come up with interesting and enjoyable concert repertoire for the orchestra to take on.

-Even if we don’t currently have a vacancy for your instrument – if you are interested do contact us (by emailing firstname.lastname@example.org) so we can note your details for when an opportunity arises.
+… but if we don’t currently have a vacancy for your instrument – please still get in touch (by emailing: firstname.lastname@example.org) so we can contact you when circumstances change.